 Packages for Windows

-You have four items on the menu to choose from.
+You have a number of items on the menu to choose from.
 The first two are self-extracting executables that provide standalone support for GnuCOBOL and the debugger without requiring the MSYS2 environment.
 The other two provide support for the 32-bit and 64-bit versions of the MSYS2 Linux-like environment for Windows.